 Studies have shown that children who enter kindergarten with essential pre-reading skills have an advantage.
 They start school ready to read and have greater success throughout their school years.
 Children who enter kindergarten performing below their peers can suffer the effects of falling behind, which can be devastating to a child.
 Reading regularly with young children supports brain development and strengthens parent-child relationships.
 Reading aloud with children is the single most important activity to prepare children to learn to read because they will build awareness of phonemes, language, literacy and social skills.
 Reading together provides an opportunity for bonding and creating lifelong memories.
 By reading together parents and caregivers are teaching their children “how a book works”, growing their vocabulary and instilling a love of reading.
 It benefits the family as a whole because it involves them in their children’s early education and develops literacy within the family unit.

-Through the 1000 Books Before Kindergarten initiative TLE will encourage, motivate and support families to read 1000 books to their children before kindergarten through presentations, workshops, parent meet ups and social media.
-TLE will distribute free books to families, promote the Laval Advantage card and ensure greater access to a collection of high-quality English children’s books through collaboration with the Laval libraries and the distribution of library book boxes within the community.
-Parents will have the tools, resources and information to increase their level of comfort in dealing with literacy in the home environment.
+Through the 1000 Books Before Kindergarten initiative TLE encouraged, motivated and supported families to read 1000 books to their children before kindergarten through presentations, workshops, parent meet ups and social media.
+TLE distributed 1000’s of free books to families, promoted the Laval Advantage card and ensured greater access to a collection of high-quality English children’s books through collaboration with the Laval libraries and the distribution of library book boxes within the community.
+Parents were given the tools, resources and information to increase their level of comfort in dealing with literacy in the home environment.
 This approach empowers families as first educators, builds upon strengths and offers fun and creative family literacy moments for the whole family.

 The Learning Exchange is happy to be working with a new organization to bring literacy to families in the Laval area.
 We had a feature article in the Winter 2018/19 newsletter and continue to work together.
 QFHSA is donating new and used books for us to distribute to families in our community.